kazuki-shin/ambi/docs/prd-new.md

 - **Risk**: Regulatory concerns regarding elder care
   - **Mitigation**: Clear product positioning as companion not medical device, compliance review

+### Resource and Timeline Risks
+- **Risk**: Dependency on a small internal team; illness or departure of a key member could significantly impact the timeline.
+  - **Mitigation**: Prioritize comprehensive documentation, encourage knowledge sharing across the team, and design modular components to reduce single-person dependencies.

+- **Risk**: The ambitious 12-week timeline for the POC may be challenged by unforeseen technical hurdles, integration complexities, or scope creep.
+  - **Mitigation**: Implement agile development practices with frequent progress reviews and scope reassessment, maintain a strict focus on core MVP features, and clearly define "done" for each task and phase.

 ## 17. Success Criteria for POC